Molecular Fingerprints Are Strong Models for Peptide Function Prediction: Experiments and results

 \subsection{Antimicrobial peptides (AMPs) benchmarks}

-In the next experiment, we investigate whether the results obtained on the LRGB generalize to other benchmarks in this domain.
-Such a generalization would suggest that predicting peptide function is not inherently reliant on long-range interactions.
+In subsequent experiments, we examine whether the LRGB results generalize to other benchmarks in this domain.
+Such generalization would indicate that peptide function prediction is not inherently dependent on long-range interactions.

-We present results on antimicrobial peptide (AMP) prediction benchmarks.
-Although in all these benchmarks we predict the same property (antimicrobial activity), they differ in their structural diversity, in how positive/negative examples are selected, and in the train–test splitting procedures.
-We select 3 benchmarks, covering varied approaches and procedures: BERT-based models benchmark \cite{BERT_benchmark}, XUAMP benchmark \cite{Xu_AMP}, and AMPBenchmark \cite{AMPBenchmark}.
-Note that many of the datasets used in this section contain peptides larger than allowed by typical definition, having on average, e.g. 70, 100, or even 200 amino acids.
-Therefore, to achieve strong performance, fingerprint-based models must be both scalable (owing to their operation at the atomic level) and capable of accurately predicting the properties of larger molecules.
+We first report results on antimicrobial peptide (AMP) prediction benchmarks.
+Although those benchmarks target the same property, antimicrobial activity, they differ in structural diversity, construction of positive and negative examples, and train-test splitting procedures.
+We consider three benchmarks that span these variations: the BERT-based models benchmark \cite{BERT_benchmark}, XUAMP \cite{Xu_AMP}, and AMPBenchmark \cite{AMPBenchmark}.
+Notably, many datasets in this section include peptides that exceed the typical length definition, with averages of 70-100 amino acids.
+Achieving strong performance therefore requires fingerprint-based models to be both scalable, due to atom-level processing, and effective on substantially larger molecules.
+We include detailed dataset descriptions and sequence length statistics in Supplementary Material.